overview/overview-local/README.md

 * You want total control over your documents.
 (We think Overview is secure from most attacks; but we can't fight a subpoena.)
+* You'd like to develop your own visualization or processing [plugins](https://github.com/overview/overview-server/wiki/Overview-API-Overview)
 * You want to experiment with large document sets.
 (Overview can handle one or two gigabytes; above that, our servers may groan.)
-* You want to rebrand Overview.
-(Unless you're paying us, we won't go out of our way to help you in this case.)
-* You don't have Internet access.
+* You will need to work without Internet access.

 If you need your own Overview instance, read on!